chetter14/generic-vector-library/README.md

 What does this Vector class provide and can do?
 I set the following requirements for the Vector:

 - it can be a 1-, 2-, 3-dimensional.
 No other values.
-- it consists of only arithmetic values, like int, float and double.
+- it consists of only arithmetic values, like int, float and double, or custom values that define arithmetic operations.
-- operations that can be run with this class: addition, subtraction, scalar multiplication, magnitude.
+- operations that can be run with this class: addition, subtraction, scalar multiplication, printing to output.